Vyral/kodi-riddle/_posts/2019-04-28-a-rare-opportunity-that-our-2019-market-presents-to-sellers.md

 {% include youtube.html %}

-Like anything else in life, timing is crucial, and 2019 is proving to be a banner year for our area market-wise.
+Like anything else in life, timing is crucial, and 2019 is proving to be a banner year for our area market.&nbsp;

-**One contributing factor to our red-hot market is the fact that there’s been a surge of buyer demand from millennials, and this is great news if you’re a seller. **
+**One contributing factor to our red-hot market is the fact that there’s been a surge of buyer demand from millennials, and this is great news if you’re a seller.&nbsp;**

 Yet, despite all of this positive news, analytics experts such as CoreLogic assert that we’re in a housing bubble, and based on our piece of the national market, I believe there is some truth to these claims.